 Choose a thermometer that is easy to clean and can withstand high temperatures and frequent use.

-Digital vs analog
+Digital vs analogue

-Digital thermometers are generally more accurate and easier to read than analog thermometers, but they may require batteries.
+Digital thermometers are generally more accurate and easier to read than analogue thermometers, but they may require batteries.
 Analog thermometers may be more durable and do not require batteries, but they can be harder to read and may not be as accurate.

 (FAQs)